marcgibbons/django-rest-swagger/docs/index.md

 ### Docker Instructions

-Ensure [Docker](https://www.docker.com/) Docker is installed on your system.
+Ensure [Docker](https://www.docker.com/) is installed on your system.

 First, clone the repository: